VirgilLungu27/udemy/readme.md

-Made as part of an Udemy course.
+Made as part of an udemy course.

-This project showcases the creation of a password strength check by using a background blur value as a value.
+This project showcases the creation of a rotation event.